 A: Certainly.
 There are two subdoshas of Pitta, Pachaka Pitta and Ranjaka Pitta, that govern the digestion.
 Pachaka Pitta governs the breakdown of the food in the stomach and small intestine.
-Ranjaka Pitta governs the five bhut-agnis, and bile production, which is important in the digestion of fat.
+Ranjaka Pitta governs the five bhut-agnis, and also bile production, which is important in the digestion of fat.

 There are many ayurvedic herbs that help increase bile production so healthy fat tissue (i.e., healthy cholesterol) can be processed properly by the liver and not cause harm to the body.
 Ranjaka Pitta supports the five bhut-agnis that reside in the liver to effectively process fat and prevent imbalanced qualities in the body's lipids (meda dhatu).

 These five bhut-agnis are called the elemental agnis, because each one corresponds to one the five elements: earth (prithvi), water (apu), fire (tejas), air (vayu) and space (akasha).

 For example, the food that you eat contains all five elements, and each element in the food is processed by the corresponding agni in your body.
 So the tejas agni would process the fire element in food, and the apu agni would process the water element.